Get set for The Long Night

 When is Game of Thrones Season 8 returning?

 Game of Thrones Season 8 was originally slated to return in late 2018 or early 2019.
-Sophie Turner, who plays Sansa, previously suggested that the show would return in 2019 during an interview with Variety, and HBO officially confirmed the news on January 4.
+Sophie Turner, who plays Sansa, previously suggested that the show would return in 2019 during an interview with Variety, and HBO officially confirmed that news on January 4.

-How will season 8 end?
+How will season Game of Thrones season 8 end?

 While we don’t know the details of the plotline yet, some of the show’s stars have hinted at how the final episode might leave fans feeling.
 Sophie Turner is the latest, suggesting it could be a divisive finale.